Geography of Bangladesh: River systems

 A fifth river system, unconnected to the other four, is the Karnaphuli.
 Flowing through the region of Chittagong and the Chittagong Hills, it cuts across the hills and runs rapidly downhill to the west and southwest and then to the sea.
 The Feni, Karnaphuli, Sangu, and Matamuhari—an aggregate of some 420 km—are the main rivers in the region.
 The port of Chittagong is situated on the banks of the Karnaphuli.
 The Karnaphuli Reservoir and Karnaphuli Dam are located in this area.
 The dam impounds the Karnaphuli River's waters in the reservoir for the generation of hydroelectric power.

 The Ganga–Brahmaputra rivers contribute nearly 1000 million tons/yr of sediment.
 The sediment contributed from these two rivers forms the Bengal Delta and Submarine fan, a vast structure that extends from Bangladesh to the south of the Equator which is up to 16.5 km thick, and contains at least 1130 trillion tonnes of sediment accumulating over the last 17 million years at an average rate of 665 million tons/yr.
 The Bay of Bengal used to be deeper than the Mariana Trench, the present deepest ocean point.

 During the annual monsoon period, the rivers of Bangladesh flow at about 140000 m3/s, but during the dry period they diminish to 7000 m3/s.
-Because water is so vital to agriculture, more than 60% of the net arable land, some 91000 sqkm, is cultivated in the rainy season despite the possibility of severe flooding, and nearly 40% of the land is cultivated during the dry winter months.
+Because water is vital to agriculture, more than 60% of the net arable land, some 91000 sqkm, is cultivated in the rainy season despite the possibility of severe flooding, and nearly 40% of the land is cultivated during the dry winter months.
 Water resources development has responded to this "dual water regime" by providing flood protection, drainage to prevent over flooding and waterlogging, and irrigation facilities for the expansion of winter cultivation.
 Major water control projects have been developed by the national government to provide irrigation, flood control, drainage facilities, aids to river navigation and road construction, and hydroelectric power.
 In addition, thousands of tube wells and electric pumps are used for local irrigation.
-Despite severe resource constraints, the government of Bangladesh has made it a policy to try to bring additional areas under irrigation without salinity intrusion.
+Despite severe resource constraints, the Government of Bangladesh has made it a policy to try to bring additional areas under irrigation without salinity intrusion.

 Water resources management, including gravity flow irrigation, flood control, and drainage, were largely the responsibility of the Bangladesh Water Development Board.
 Other public sector institutions, such as the Bangladesh Krishi Bank, the Bangladesh Rural Development Board, the Bangladesh Bank, and the Bangladesh Agricultural Development Corporation were also responsible for the promotion and development of minor irrigation works in the private sector through government credit mechanisms.